Kraptukrait/SQL-Databases-Projects/README.md

 ## 👨‍💻 Developer

-This repository was created by **[your name]**, a passionate programmer who enjoys working on various SQL database projects.
+This repository was created by **Kraptukrait**, a passionate programmer who enjoys working on various SQL database projects.
 Follow me on GitHub to discover more interesting projects!

 ## 📢 License